akkartik/mu/Readme.md

 b) Try skimming the [colorized source code](http://akkartik.github.io/mu).
 I'd like it to eventually be possible to get a pretty good sense for how things work just by skimming the files in order, skimming the top of each file and ignoring details lower down.
-I'd love to hear feedback about how successful my efforts are.
+Tell me how successful my efforts are.

 c) Try running the tests: